Fuel injection: Injecting fuel

-Fuel injectors which also control the metering are called "injection valves", while injectors which perform all three functions are called unit injectors.
+Fuel injectors which also control the metering are called injection valves, while injectors that perform all three functions are called unit injectors.

 Direct injection systems

 Direct injection means that the fuel is injected into the main combustion chamber of each cylinder.
-The air and fuel are mixed only inside the combustion chamber.
-Therefore, only air is sucked into the engine during the intake stroke.
+As air and fuel are mixed only inside the combustion chamber, air alone is sucked into the engine during the intake stroke.
 The injection scheme is always intermittent (either sequential or cylinder-individual).